 Some SSL/TLS certificates can take longer than others to get issued, thus we recommend renewing as early as possible.

-Some users may take a few days to get all this validation completed due to a busy schedule or otherwise, so leaving as long as possible to get the certificate issued is the most sensible thing to do as it removes any chance of a lapse in security.
+For those reasons, leaving as long as possible to get the certificate issued is the most sensible thing to do, as it removes any chance of a lapse in security.

 Renewing with Trustico

 When renewing with Trustico, the following renewal bonuses are available:

 |Renew 1 – 15 Days Before Expiry||30 Extra Days Added To Order|

 |Renew 15 – 45 Days Before Expiry||60 Extra Days Added To Order|